devplayer0/fyp/report.md

-The correctness checking features implemented via supplementary gem5 `SimObject`s were quite useful, and were a cleaner solution than using `gdb`'s interface to inspect registers or memory (a method employed by current autograding configurations).
+The correctness checking features implemented via supplementary gem5 `SimObject`s were quite useful, and were a cleaner solution than using `gdb`'s interface to inspect registers or memory, a method employed by current autograding configurations.
 Producing a detailed, machine-readable trace of execution in gem5 was very helpful for more advanced performance measurement later on.